Chris Maragos

-Chris Maragos (born January 6, 1987) is a former American football safety and special teamer.
-He was signed by the San Francisco 49ers as an undrafted free agent in 2010.
-He has also played for the Seattle Seahawks and Philadelphia Eagles.
-He played college football at Western Michigan before transferring to Wisconsin.
+Chris Maragos (born January 6, 1987) is an American former professional football player who was a safety and special teamer in the National Football League (NFL).
+He played college football for the Western Michigan Broncos before transferring to the Wisconsin Badgers.
+Maragos was signed by the San Francisco 49ers as an undrafted free agent in 2010.
+He also played for the Seattle Seahawks and Philadelphia Eagles.